Experts hear a wide range of patients’ worries.

 Support?
 Yes.

-Paulson recognizes that not everyone is ready to quit smoking, and she doesn’t load people up with guilt and lectures.
-They can be screened anyway, without having to quit.
+This team recognizes that not everyone is ready to quit smoking, and they don’t load people up with guilt and lectures.
+Someone can be screened even if they have not stopped smoking.

 That said, the screening program offers tools and tactics for quitting, including the TN Quitline number (1-800-QuitNow), counseling about cravings and triggers; and quit-smoking products such as the nicotine patch.
 This program works with hundreds of people trying to quit, because quitting rapidly lowers their risk for lung cancer.

-Paulson said people who quit smoking when they start annual lung screenings can almost double their six-year survival rate from lung cancer.
+People who quit smoking when they start annual lung screenings can almost double their six-year survival rate from lung cancer, Sandler said.
 Being smoke-free improves overall health and makes it easier to recover from other health problems, too, anything from a knee replacement to oral surgery to the flu.

-She recalls many patients who return for their next yearly screening, proud to announce that they’ve quit smoking.
+Many patients return for their next yearly screening proudly announcing that they’ve quit smoking.

-But plenty of patients have told Paulson they’re just not ready to quit.
+But plenty of others say they’re not ready to quit.
 They come back for screening a year later and can take advantage of the help when they’re ready.

 I’ve already fought cancer.
 I don’t want to go through that again.